tornadoweb/tornado/docs/index.rst

 possible to add a native Tornado Windows IOLoop implementation or leverage Windows' IOCP support from frameworks like AsyncIO or Twisted.

+On Windows, Tornado requires the ``WindowsSelectorEventLoop``.
+This is the default in Python 3.7 and older, but Python 3.8 defaults to an event loop that is not compatible with Tornado.
+Applications that use Tornado on Windows with Python 3.8 must call ``asyncio.set_event_loop_policy(asyncio.WindowsSelectorEventLoopPolicy())`` at the beginning of their ``main`` file/function.

 Documentation
 -------------